aarontran/snr-filaments/agenda.md

 consistent way (just for ease of use/manipulation), e.g. starting from outside and moving in.

-Problem: we also have to consider spectra when optimizing
+Problem: we have to consider spectra + results in 5 bands

 THING in TYCHO
 --------------
-Look at spectra of the THING...
-Use a circle, for background use annulus of nearby stuff.

-Disappointing.
-Looks the same as the rest!
 Try breaking it apart into different pieces, see if it looks different.

 About this: see Hwang and Laming (2012, ApJ 746(2)), 3rd paragraph of
 introduction: